-Choose the Right Automation Tool
+Choose the right Automation Tool

 The selection of the right automation tool depends on the nature of the application under test.
-For example, Selenium is used for web-based applications, Espresso or Repeato are used for Android applications and MS coded UI for desktop applications.
+For example, Selenium is used for web-based applications, or Repeato or Espresso are used for Android applications and MS coded UI for desktop applications.
 Tools come at all shapes and prices and it can be difficult to find your way through the software jungle.

-Developing the Test Cases
+Developing the test cases

 Following steps will be involved in implementing the test automation: